trallnag/prometheus-fastapi-instrumentator/README.md

 ```

 While it is possible to set the environment variable from within code, it is
 not recommended.
 In some setups it will work fine, in others it will not.
+The
+environment variable MUST be set before any import of Prometheus stuff occures.

 ## Development